 Author J.K.
-Rowling, who lives in a small “castle" outside Edinburgh, was described as being richer than Queen Elizabeth.
+Rowling is said to live in a small “castle" outside Edinburgh.
 The release of the fifth of her planned seven tomes was at the time the largest book pre-order in history, and her books’ first two films have grossed more than $1.
 8 billion worldwide.
 Most of the shooting was confined to London’s Leavesden Studios, but for location work, the main stage is the western Highlands, Rowling’s implied setting for Hogwarts School of Witchcraft and Wizardry.

 Eager tourists thronged Glencoe to try to get close to the movie set, which featured Hagrid’s hut, fiberglass standing stones, a sundial, and a small bridge (a computer-generated chasm was added later).
 Police had to block the dirt road to Clachaig Gulley, and security guards hiked the hills, snagging overzealous fans and photographers.